Platform shoe: Ancient

 After their use in Ancient Greece for raising the height of important characters in the Greek theatre and their similar use by high-born prostitutes or courtesans in London in the sixteenth century, platform shoes, called pattens, are thought to have been worn in Europe in the eighteenth century to avoid the muck of urban streets.
 Of the same practical origins are Japanese geta.
 There may also be a connection to the buskins of Ancient Rome, which frequently had very thick soles to give added height to the wearer.
 Another example of a platform shoe that functioned as protection from dirt and grime is the Okobo- "Okobo" referring to the sound that the wooden shoe makes when walking.
 Dating back to 18th century Japan, the Okobo was worn by maikos, or geishas, during their apprenticeships.
 Similar to the Okobo, wooden Kabkabs were named after the sound they made upon marble flooring.
 Worn by Lebanese women between the 14th and 17th centuries, the straps were often made from velvet, leather, or silk while the wooden stilts were decorated with silver or pearl.
 The ancient Indian Paduka, which translates to footprints of the Gods, was often sported by the upper echelon as a way to mark their status.
 The wooden platforms were sometimes carved into different animal shapes and decorated with ivory and silver.
 In ancient China, men wore black boots with very thick soles made from layers of white cloths.
 This style of boots is often worn today onstage for Peking opera.
-During the Qing dynasty, aristocratic Manchu women wore a form of platform shoe with a separate high heel, a style that was later adopted in Europe during the 1590s.
+During the Qing dynasty, aristocratic Manchu women wore a form of platform known as the flowerpot shoe to imitate the gait of Han women with bound feet and their lotus shoes.